Jessica Jones season 2: Marvel Cinematic Universe tie-ins

-The season makes several references to the events of Captain America: Civil War, including Vido Arocho's toy Captain America's shield being broken, as well as mention of the Raft prison.
-The season also mentions the Rand Corporation from Iron Fist.
+The season makes several references to the events of the Marvel Cinematic Universe (MCU) film Captain America: Civil War, including Vido Arocho's toy Captain America's shield being broken, as well as mention of the Raft prison.
+The season also mentions Rand Enterprises from Marvel's Netflix series Iron Fist (2017–2018).

 Marketing

 In December 2017, a teaser trailer for the season was released, along with announcing the season release date.
 A trailer was released on February 7, 2018.
 Ahead of the season releasing, Netflix revealed the episode titles and creative teams with pulp comic covers for each episode created by women artists.
 The artists included, in respective order for each episode: Stephanie Hans, Jen Bartel, Elizabeth Torque, Kate Niemczyk, Colleen Doran, Erica Henderson, Audrey Mox, Joyce Chin, Jenny Frison, Amy Reeder, Emanuela Lupacchino, June Brigman, and Annie Wu.
 The season held its red carpet premiere on March 7, 2018, at the AMC Loews Lincoln Square.